Additional information on how to Apply to the School of Pharmacy and Pharmaceutical Sciences.

 Binghamton’s new School of Pharmacy and Pharmaceutical Sciences is a research-intensive professional school offering a four-year program leading to the Doctor of Pharmacy (PharmD) degree.

-- PharmD in Pharmaceutical Science
+- PharmD in Pharmacy

 The curriculum for the PharmD program includes robust rotations; an emphasis on interprofessional education and teamwork; and courses in pharmacy management, hospital practice and pharmacoeconomics.
 Through a formal research track and a capstone experience, students have the opportunity to work with leading scholars and researchers in pharmacy practice, health outcomes and pharmaceutical science.